vsrinivas/fuchsia/bin/test_runner/README.md

   For QEMU, see also the warning below.

 - A build configuration that runs `test_runner` at startup.
-For example, `./package/gn/gen.py -m boot_test_modular`.
+For example, `./package/gn/gen.py -p boot_test_modular`.
 Alternatively, you can run `test_runner` from the shell.

 - The `FUCHSIA_` environment variables used below are set by sourcing